 Tip: Marketing teams love posting highly engaging content such as competitions on Facebook, we have seen posts published with thousands of comments in just an hour.
 Do you really want your contact centre agents having to read every single one of these and clear them down?
 By using a shared publishing calendar in your social customer service tool, contact centre supervisors can add advanced automations before competitions and content goes live filtering out the non-customer service comments before they even touch your contact centre agents!
 A big time saver.

 7: Train your support team

 Blending new and old methods to create a consistent service for customers is one of the main challenges when building your support team, whether you are brand providing direct engagement, or you are an outsourcer.
-The question is how do you marry up the two - with the same person in the same place, or the same team?
+The question is should you re-train or rehire your social media customer service team?
 You need to invest in the people who are the gatekeepers of your brand’s reputation in a very public domain and the quality of the support team you build is absolutely key.